1.0 - Introduction

 Note: You can not edit the access role here.

-Step 2: Select 'MSP System Settings'.
+Step 2: Select 'MSP System Settings' from the dropdown menu.

-Step 3: Go to 'Members and access'.
+Step 3: Navigate to 'Members and Access' in the left-hand menu.

-Step 6: Click 'Preview access'.
+Step 6: Click on 'Preview Access' to view the member's permissions.